shawnmckinney/fortress-abac-demo/README.md

 ## Table of Contents
  * SECTION 1.
 Prerequisites
  * SECTION 2.
 Prepare Tomcat for Java EE Security
  * SECTION 3.
-Prepare fortress-abac-sample package
+Prepare package
  * SECTION 4.
 Prepare Tomcat for Java EE Security
  * SECTION 5.
-Build and deploy fortress-abac-sample
+Build and deploy sample
  * SECTION 6.
 Understand the security policy
  * SECTION 7.
-Manually Test the RBAC with ABAC sample
+Manually Test the sample
  * SECTION 8.
-Automatically Test the RBAC with ABAC sample (using Selenium)
+Automatically Test the sample (using Selenium)
  * SECTION 9.
 Under the Hood (Learn how it works here)

 -------------------------------------------------------------------------------